End of Harvest

 There are five defined stages to winemaking: growing and harvesting the grapes, crushing/destemming, fermentation and pressing, clarification and aging, and finally bottling.
 Winemaker Taylor and his team have now checked off some of those boxes for vintage 2021: the grapes have been harvested, the crushing/destemming is done, and wines have finished fermentation.

 When we asked Taylor what interesting, must- know fact did he wanted to share post-harvest, he said, “I let the Nebbiolo have an extended maceration for 14 days to soften the young wine overall.”
 Extended maceration is when the skins and seeds, called pomace, are left in contact with the wine for a longer period of time.
 The goal is to increase color, flavor, and tannin structure in the wine.
-Nebbiolo is a bold grape, it takes a trained nose and palate to identify this in such a vibrant young wine, but Taylor knew just what to dois familiar with the challenges of Nebbiolo, setting up this wine for a future of delicious success.
+Nebbiolo is a bold grape, it takes a trained nose and palate to identify this in such a vibrant young wine, but Taylor knew just what to do and is familiar with the challenges of Nebbiolo, setting up this wine for a future of delicious success.

 Now the team is on to the next step in the young wines’ life, pressing!
 The winemaking team loads the wine that is finished fermenting into the air press to gently squeeze the juice from the remaining pomace.
 This action is to capture all the nuances in the pomace, with controlled pressure, so as not to break the seeds and release unwanted tannins.
 After pressing, the wine is sent to barrel or stainless-steel tank, depending on the varietal, and the pomace is discarded.